-In this paper, we develop a nonparametric Bayesian approach to infer the discrete posterior distribution of the topology of the target infrastructure networks from observations of cascading failures.
-The inference is performed using the Markov Chain Monte Carlo (MCMC) algorithm with infrastructure-dependent proposals.
-Our contributions are twofold: \begin{enumerate} \item We devise an infrastructure-dependent proposal in applying the MCMC algorithm for reconstructing different types of infrastructure networks with considerations to their unique topological constraints.
-Taking advantage of the block structure of ICI networks, we leverage the hierarchical stochastic block model (HSBM) to compute the prior probability of the potential graphs.
-The topological constraints guarantee that the topology of the proposed network matches that of the corresponding real infrastructure and significantly reduces the sampling space of network topology.
-The convergence of the graph MCMC algorithm is proved analytically and demonstrated numerically. \item We design three computational optimization techniques to improve the efficiency of the graph MCMC algorithm in reconstructing large-scale networks where the number of possible network topologies grows exponentially over the number of nodes.
-The performances of these three techniques are demonstrated through experiments on reconstructing synthetic ICI networks. \end{enumerate}
+In addition to the novel application of network reconstruction approaches in ICIs, this work advances the methodology in two ways.
+First, we devise an infrastructure-dependent proposal (IP) that incorporates topological and physical constraints of critical infrastructure and significantly reduces the sampling space in the application of the Markov Chain Monte Carlo (MCMC) algorithm for network reconstruction.
+Using the block structure of ICI networks, we leverage the hierarchical stochastic block model (HSBM) to calculate the prior probability of the potential graphs.
+Moreover, the convergence of the MCMC algorithm is ensured and numerically demonstrated.
+The second methodological contribution lies in the design of three computational optimization techniques to improve the efficiency of the MCMC algorithm in reconstructing large-scale networks where the number of possible network topologies increases exponentially over the number of nodes.
+The performance of these three techniques is numerically demonstrated via experiments on reconstructing synthetic ICI networks.

-The rest of this paper is organized as follows: Section~\ref{sec: framework} introduces the general Bayesian model for reconstructing the network topology based on cascading failures data.
-The graph MCMC algorithm with the infrastructure-dependent proposal to infer the Bayesian model is described in Section~\ref{sec: MCMC}.
-In Section~\ref{sec: computationopt}, we present three computational optimization techniques to improve the computational efficiency of the proposed network reconstruction approach.
-Numerical experiments for validating the proposed approach are shown in Section~\ref{sec: results}, followed by concluding remarks in Section~\ref{sec: conclusions}.
+The remainder of this paper is structured as follows: Section \ref{sec: framework} introduces the general Bayesian model for reconstructing the network topology based on cascading failures data.
+The MCMC algorithm with the infrastructure-dependent proposal (IP) to infer the Bayesian model is described in Section \ref{sec: MCMC}.
+In Section \ref{sec: computationopt}, we present three computational optimization techniques to improve the computational efficiency of the proposed network reconstruction approach.
+Extensive numerical experiments for validating the proposed approach are shown in Section \ref{sec: results}, followed by concluding remarks in Section \ref{sec: conclusions}.

-\section{Bayesian approach for network reconstruction}
+\section{Bayesian Approach for Network Reconstruction}